uriyak/blocker/README.md

 # blocker
-Toggle DNS blocking of distracting domains on Windows.
+Toggle DNS blocking of distracting domains on Windows, using hosts file.

 Run as Administrator.